CineraM/Stocks-Candle-Stick---Pattern-recognition/README.md

-# Stocks-Candle-Stick---Pattern-recognition
-C# .net Form - Stocks Candle-Stick - Pattern recognition
+# Candle Stick Graph - Pattern-recognition
 C# Windows Multi-Form that retrieves Yahoo stock data through a WebQuery that uses Yahoo’s API.
 Candle-stick chart are generated with DataVisualization.Charting from the .net framework.
 Implemented the pattern recognition (Doji, Mazuburu, Haramis…)